thegeek36/Django-Rest-Framework/README.md

 ## Day 1: API Fundamentals 🌐

 - Explored the fundamentals of APIs, their applications, and advantages.
-- Created a dummy database.
+- Designed a dummy database.
-- Developed a serializer class to retrieve JSON responses from the database.
+- Created a serializer class to retrieve JSON responses from the database.

 ## Day 2: Serializer Mastery 📝